markevans/dragonfly/extra_docs/Analysers.md

     image.wobbliness    # => 71

-You can create a class like the RMagick one above, in which case all public methods will be counted as analysis methods.
+You can create a class like the ImageMagick one above, in which case all public methods will be counted as analysis methods.
 Each method takes the temp_object as its argument.

     class MyAnalyser